 7 Ways To Stop Overthinking Everything And Relax

+You’re probably convinced that overthinking everything helps you relax, but it actually makes you suffer more.
 Does overthinking cause anxiety, or is it the result of distress in our lives?
 I believe it’s both.
 Overthinking everything is a cycle that is fueled by anxiety and that eventually intensifies its presence.
-The paradox is that you might be overthinking to help yourself relax, but this strategy just makes you suffer more.

 In addition, thinking about something for a long time actually leads you to choose wrong over and over again because you operate from a state of fear, rather than logic.